ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 or using a higher rate than is signaled, has no risk of incorrect classification.

-Network elements need to wait until advice is signaled.
 When advice is set or updated, monitoring cannot start until the network element receives a SCONE packet